grafana/grafana/docs/sources/administration/change-your-password.md

 You can change your password in the Change Password tab.

-> **Note:** If your Grafana instance uses single sign-on (SSO), then you might not be able to change your password.
+> **Note:** If your Grafana instance uses an external authentication provider, then you might not be able to change your password.
 Contact your Grafana administrator for more information.

 ## Change your password